 - Investigators determined the flight's takeoff weight was about 35 370 pounds, below the maximum structural takeoff weight and the centre of gravity was within limits.

-- Investigators are now analyzing the aircraft performance based on the aircraft weight and balance, and weather and runway conditions on the day of the occurrence.
+- Investigators analyzed the aircraft performance based on the aircraft weight and balance, and weather and runway conditions on the day of the occurrence.

 Flight data recorder and cockpit voice recorder (FDR/CVR)